sulevk/OsteosarcomaFFPEdeconvolution/README.md

-# myrepo1
+# Osteosarcoma FFPE deconvolution
-I'm making changes from RStudio.
+This page describes how to do deconvolution analysis on bulk RNAseq data from FFPE samples.